doubleangels/nextdnsmanager/README.md

 > - FCM support (push notifications) are removed in F-Droid builds.
 > - FCM support is enabled in Google Play builds.
 > - Builds prior to version 5.5.0 do not support notifications.
-> - If you have multiple versions on your device after the 5.5.0 update and have questions, [read this](https://github.com/doubleangels/nextdnsmanager/issues/430).

 | Method             | Availability  |
 | ------------------ | ------------- |